ooni/probe-cli/docs/design/dd-003-step-by-step.md

 ```

 The above snippet allows us to collect both the TCP endpoint containing
-the IP address and the port, i.e. the variable target, and the original
+the IP address and the port, i.e. the `target` variable, and the original
-hostname passed to lookupHost, named onlyhost.
+hostname passed to lookupHost, named `onlyhost`.

 The key take-home message here is that the context is more flexible
 because we can jump in the middle of the implementation and observe
 exactly what we need.
 We are not constrained by the boundaries imposed
 by the type signatures we're wrapping.
 (To be fair, the context here is
-just an *opaque method to inject a dependency* called trace that
+just an *opaque method to inject a dependency* called `trace` that
 implements methods to register what happened, so the real point here is
-that smart dependency injection could overcome our construction issue.)
+that smart dependency injection could overcome our construction fatigue.)

 A similar problem occurs for DNS lookup when using a transport.
 The
 current implementation of both tracex and netx collects the messages